 There are occasions where scientific tests for paternity are required.
 The Registration Service will only accept paternity tests from the companies listed with the High Court Family Division.

 Certificates you will receive

-Any correction requested to a birth certificate on or after the 1 November 2017 will have to be accompanied by a non-refundable fee of £75 or £90 ( dependent on whether the correction can be done locally or has to be referred to General Register Office).
+Any correction requested to a birth certificate will have to be accompanied by a non-refundable fee of £75 or £90 ( dependent on whether the correction can be done locally or has to be referred to General Register Office).
 Any correction application must be made in the district where the event occurred.
 We therefore request that you check the register page very carefully before signing to avoid the need to make corrections